lkwilson/arduino-led-web-server/lib/led_manager/api.md

 Where
 * `value` is an integer in [0, 256)
-* `delay` is the duration in ms before starting the change and defaults to 0
+* `delay_duration` is the duration in ms before starting the change and defaults to 0
-* `fade` is the duration in ms of the transition time and defaults to 0
+* `fade_duration` is the duration in ms of the transition time and defaults to 0

 ### `POST /mode`